hkim0331/classify/README.md

          "D" "d/"
          "Other" "o/"}}

-To start a web server for the application, run:
+To start the application, run:

     lein run